Guides

 2. Establish your Data Classification policies

 To effectively protect your sensitive data, you need to classify it based on its sensitivity level.
-Categorising your information can help you identify how strong your access controls need to be for specific files.
+Categorising your information using a data classification policy can help you identify how strong your access controls need to be for specific files.

 Metomic automatically classifies your assets so you can see your most critical risks easily, and take action to stop them being accessed by unauthorised parties.